 “She’s affected by both DACA and Temporary Protected Status for Haitians, because they just cut that program,” Brazile said.

 The federal government announced the decision to end Temporary Protected Status for Haiti in November.
 Haitians with that designation must leave by July 2019 or face deportation.

 "I want other people to try to understand why someone would bring their child from a country that is suffering and give them a better life," she said.

-Brazile added later that people such as her sister and others are, "as much of an American as another individual whose in school...
-Why would you want to bring them [undocumented young people] to country they don't even know."
+Brazile added later that people such as her sister and others are, "as much of an American as another individual who's in school ...
+Why would you want to bring [undocumented young people] to a country they don't even know?"